daveta/analytics/appinsights_blog_42/bot_application_insights.md

 - `customDimensions.StepName` (either method name or `StepXofY` if lambda)
 - `customDimensions.InstanceID` (unique per instance of the dialog)

-## Events generated with code from samples
+## Events generated with Enterprise Template
+The [Enterprise Template](https://github.com/Microsoft/AI/tree/master/templates/Enterprise-Template) is open source code that can be freely copied.

 ### CustomEvent: BotMessageReceived (IpaBotMessageReceived)
 **Logged From:** TelemetryLoggerMiddleware (**Enterprise Sample**)